 The first thing to note is that there is a "trigger" that will give a signal to CTArchitect to start counting the number of seconds it takes for an agent to finish the interview.
 This trigger is key to the optimisation of predictive dialing.

 1. Enable the trigger

-- Or let the system to decide when next call must be dialled.
-The count will start on the last screen .
+- Or you can let the system decide when next call must be dialled.
+In this case the trigger will be on the last screen.

 The best way is to place the trigger routing questionnaire:

-If you have different exit points in your survey, we recommend setting multiple triggers (of course limited to 1 per exit point)
+If you have different exit points in your survey, we recommend setting multiple triggers (of course limited to one per exit point).

 2. Configure the algorithm

 The next part will depend on the number of agents that will be working and the limits you want to build in.
-For optimal results, we advise to keep the recommendations in mind as described on the pages above.
-A final note, only for Askia surveys: When different skills are defined on the task, it is better to place the skill variables into the quota tree.
+For optimal results, we advise keeping the recommendations as described above.
+When different skills are defined on the task, it is better to place the skill variables in the quota tree.
 In this way, the contact distribution from the sample list on CCA towards CTArchitect will go faster.
 If the skills of a particular agent are also present in the quota tree, the best contacts available in the sample list for this particular agent can be calculated more quickly by CCA.
-When using skills, calls cannot be distributed to all agents since they may not have the same skills, thus having an impact on performance.
+But be aware that when using skills, calls cannot be distributed to all agents, since they may not have the same skills.
 The more agents with similar skills working at the same time, the better for the algorithm.

-Note: the limitation is calculated for X 2 the number of agents, in this case 7-8 agents.
+Note: the limitation is calculated for double the number of agents, in this case 7 or 8 agents.

-Here the max call limit is removed.
+Here the maximum call limit is removed.
 Thus, the system will take as many channels as it needs.
-The level of nuisance and dropped calls has been X 2 vs the default configuration.
+The level of nuisance and dropped calls has been doubled compared to the default configuration.

-NB : This configuration is not recommended as the Max Abbandonned call level and nuisance call are very high .
-Your phone number risks to be blocked by the authority.
+NB: This configuration is not recommended as the maximum abandoned call level and likelihood of nuisance calls are very high.
+Your phone number risks being blocked by the telephony authorities.

 3. Check the performance

-- Firstly, the ‘list monitor’ functionality allows you to monitor in real time especially:
+- Firstly, the ‘list monitor’ functionality allows you to monitor the system in real time:

-- When the maximum percentages of these figures are reached, CTArchitect will automatically decrease the number of calls to dial to a level that can be compared to progressive dialling speed.
-In other words: CTArchitect will launch 1 call at the time for each agent, thereby avoiding the risk to create additional nuisance or abandoned calls.
+- When the maximum percentages of these figures are reached, CTArchitect will automatically decrease the number of calls to dial to a level that can be compared to a progressive dialling speed.
+In other words: CTArchitect will launch one call at a time for each agent, thereby avoiding the risk to create additional nuisance or abandoned calls.

-- Other data collection tips for better performance: A higher number of agents working in the same outbound group can result in better performance: the more, the
+- Other data collection tips for better performance: a higher number of agents working in the same outbound group can result in better performance.

-- Agents should try to keep as little variation in timings as possible between the dialling trigger and the end of the interview, this over the different .
-For example, :
+- Agents should try to keep as little variation in timings as possible between the dialling trigger and the end of the interview.
+For example:

-- agents should not remain on the last screen when they made a mistake but should go in pause.
+- Agents should not remain on the last screen when they make a mistake, but instead should go on pause.

 - Agents should not open the appointment window on Askia Client and close it several times during the same interview.
 This will make it easier for the dialler to calculate an accurate algorithm for each agent.
-Voip cati agents should have the “end call” button enabled during ready state in predictive dialling mode, and hear the ringing sound all the time while they are waiting for an interviewee.
+VoIP CATI agents should have the “end call” button enabled during ready state in predictive dialling mode, and hear the ringing sound all the time while they are waiting for a respondent.

-- When the “ringing” sound stops, agent must start talking immediately!
-(Due to answering machine detection, the agent won’t hear the interviewee picking up the phone and saying “hello”)
+- When the “ringing” sound stops, the agent must start talking immediately (due to answering machine detection, the agent won’t hear the respondent pick up the phone and saying “hello”).